-Let’s remember all the fathers this Father’s Day including the faraway fathers, those foreign or migrant workers that take the hard choice to work abroad to provide a better life for their family.
+Let’s remember ALL fathers this Father’s Day, including the faraway fathers, those foreign or migrant workers that take the hard choice to work abroad to provide a better life for their family.

 Every day after I return from my workplace I call home.
 Calling home to me means kidding with my kids, literally.
 They know what time to expect my phone call, so they will hold the mobile phone firmly and not let their mother touch it.
 If I speak to only one of my two boys, the other boy feels hurt, he knocks his head against the wall with tearful eyes, hence, I call them together.

 Today, like other days, I make the call, but nobody answers.
 After trying a few times in a row, I become worried.
 Sweat droplets form on my forehead, fearing the unknown.
 My throat becomes dry as wood.
 This is not supposed to happen.
 Someone always picks up the call.
 In fact usually, when I am unable to call on time, my wife will call to complain: ‘Do you not have a wife, did you forget your wife?’

 I then laugh and answer: ‘I was just about to call you.
 But you beat me to it.’

 My wife once said: ‘Do you know that at the end of every work day, we always wait for you to return home safely.’

 Now, there is no answer.
 But then I hear the message tone from my mobile phone and I see my wife has sent me a message.

 ‘I am in the hospital now, I cannot talk, Safi had an accident.’